Our Services

 Peripheral circulation refers to the flow of blood to your hands, feet, and other extremities.
 When blood vessels constrict (narrow), less warm blood reaches these areas, causing a cold or tingling sensation.
 Common factors include:

 While many of these causes are manageable, persistent coldness, color changes, or pain warrant a closer look.
-If you're experiencing concerning symptoms, you can get personalized health insights through a Medically approved LLM Symptom Checker Chat Bot to help determine whether you should schedule an appointment with your doctor.
+If you're experiencing concerning symptoms, take Ubie's free AI-powered symptom checker to get personalized health insights and help determine whether you should schedule an appointment with your doctor.

 Making simple adjustments to your daily routine can have a big impact.